Electoral Commission (United Kingdom)

 In the United Kingdom, the Electoral Commission is the national election commission, created in 2001 as a result of the Political Parties, Elections and Referendums Act 2000.
 It is an independent agency that regulates party and election finance and sets standards for how elections should be run.

-History
+Creation

-The Electoral Commission was created following a recommendation by the fifth report of the Committee on Standards in Public Life.

-The Commission's mandate was set out in the Political Parties, Elections and Referendums Act 2000 (PPERA), and ranges from the regulation of political donations and expenditure by political and third parties through to promoting greater participation in the electoral process.
+The Electoral Commission was created in 2001 following a recommendation by the fifth report of the Committee on Standards in Public Life.
+Its mandate was set out in the Political Parties, Elections and Referendums Act 2000 (PPERA), and ranges from the regulation of political donations and expenditure by political and third parties through to promoting greater participation in the electoral process.
 The Electoral Administration Act 2006 required local authorities to review all polling stations, and to provide a report on the reviews to the Electoral Commission.

 The Political Parties and Elections Act 2009 granted the Electoral Commission a variety of new supervisory and investigatory powers.
-It fills significant gaps in the commission's current powers, the Act also provides a new range of flexible civil sanctions, both financial and non-financial are currently proposed to extend to regulated donees as well as political parties.

-The Act also permitted the introduction of individual electoral registration in Great Britain and made changes to the structure of the Electoral Commission, including allowing for the appointment of four new electoral commissioners who are nominated by political parties.
+It also allowed for the appointment of four new electoral commissioners who are nominated by political parties.